w3c/wai-arrm/content/acknowledgements.md

 ARRM is being developed through the Accessibility Roles and Responsibilities Mapping [ARRM Community Group](https://www.w3.org/community/arrm/) at W3C.
 It was initially developed with the W3C Accessibility Education and Outreach Working Group ([EOWG](/about/groups/eowg/)).

+## Origins of ARRM

+ARRM traces back to independent work by Denis Boudreau and me over a decade ago, each exploring role-based approaches to accessibility.
+We met in person at CSUN 2017, where the alignment in our thinking sparked what became the foundation of ARRM.

+In the years that followed, we formed a working group within W3C’s Education and Outreach Working Group (EOWG) to refine the concept.
+This collaborative effort matured into a formal project, culminating in the release of ARRM’s first draft under W3C guidance in 2025.

 ## Editors and contributors through March 2025

 ### Project leads